Performance management policy template

 Purpose & scope

-Why performance management matters and who it applies to.
+Why performance management matters and who and when it applies to.

 Policy statement

-Core principles of fair and consistent performance management.
+Core principles of fair, supportive and consistent performance management.

 Performance expectations

-How job expectations and goals are set and communicated.
+How job expectations and measurable goals are set and communicated.

 Review process